contactbadblue-blip/Bad-Blue/PRODUCTION_DEPLOYMENT.md

 **How to set it up:**
 1. Sign up at https://resend.com (free tier available)
 2. Create an API key
-3. In Replit Secrets, add:
+3. In Railway environment variables, add:
    - Key: `RESEND_API_KEY`
    - Value: Your API key from Resend